timholy/Revise.jl/docs/src/limitations.md

 and the corresponding edit to the code would be to modify it to `greetcaller(x) = greet("Bar")` and `remotecall_fetch(greetcaller, p, 1)`.

-### Changes that Revise cannot handle

-Finally, there are some kinds of changes that Revise cannot incorporate into a running Julia session:

-- changes to type definitions
-- file or module renames
-- adding new source files to packages
-- conflicts between variables and functions sharing the same name

-These kinds of changes require that you restart your Julia session.